teamneusta/converter-bundle/docs/usage.md

 with `phone` (property of the source object).

+> [!IMPORTANT]
-> Note: the source and the target property must be of the same type for this to work.
+> The source and the target property must be of the same type for this to work.

-In order to set a default value for a property, you can use the `default` keyword:
+To set a default value for a property, you can use the `default` keyword:

 ```yaml
 # config/packages/neusta_converter.yaml